Conservative activist Charlie Kirk fatally shot in act of 'political assassination' at Utah college

 “The murder of Charlie Kirk breaks my heart.
 My deepest sympathies are with his wife, two young children, and friends,” said Gabrielle Giffords, the former Democratic congresswoman who was wounded in a 2011 shooting in her Arizona district.

-The shooting appeared poised to become part of a spike of political violence that has cut across the political spectrum.
+The shooting appeared poised to become part of a spike of political violence that has touched a range of ideologies and representatives of both major parties.
 The attacks include the assassination of a Minnesota state lawmaker and her husband at their house in June, the firebombing of a Colorado parade to demand Hamas release hostages, and a fire set at the house of Pennsylvania’s governor, who is Jewish, in April.
 The most notorious of these events is the shooting of Trump during a campaign rally last year.

 Former Utah congressman Jason Chaffetz, a Republican who was at Wednesday's event, said in an interview on Fox News Channel that he heard one shot and saw Kirk go back.